samarthbiraje26/US-Accidents-Exploratory-Data-Analysis/README.md

+This project is based on my internship at Infosys Springboard.

 The goal of this project is to analyze a large dataset of road accidents to uncover trends, patterns, and key factors contributing to accident severity.
 The project involves performing in-depth exploratory data analysis (EDA) using Python libraries such as Pandas, Matplotlib, and Seaborn to extract meaningful insights that can help improve road safety.

 Outcomes: